Please support “06880” — thanks!

 It became the anthem of Liverpool’s soccer team, and was adopted by other clubs around the world.
 The Staples High School girls team plays it before every match.
 Watch the video below, and you’ll see why it may be best sports song of all time.

-After 13 years in Norwalk, Chef Renato Donzetti is moving here.
+After 13 years in Norwalk, Chef Renato Donzelli is moving here.
 He and his crew will double their current space, and have access to outside dining.

 French, Portuguese and Greek specialties will be added, along with artisinal Neapolitan pizza made in a wood-fired oven.

-He expects to open later this month, after renovations that include exposed brick walls, recycled wood and leather furniture, and artwork that pays homage to Donzetti’s Mediterranean background.
+He expects to open later this month, after renovations that include exposed brick walls, recycled wood and leather furniture, and artwork that pays homage to Donzelli’s Mediterranean background.
 (Hat tip: Jeff Jacobs)

 I really like the men and women who work at CVS.
 Though overworked and (I am sure) underpaid, they are always polite, eager to help, and friendly.